top of page

 Enhanced Community-Based Asthma Monitoring Through Novel Technology

-Pilot Project Leader: Abigail Strang, MD
+Pilot Project Leader: Abigail Strang, MD, Nemours

 The primary objective of this project is to pilot test implementation of a protocol for enhanced asthma monitoring using novel technology, including mobile spirometry and remote study visits, for rural and medically underserved children with persistent asthma in Delaware and to determine its feasibility, acceptability, and accessibility.
 Additionally, the project aims to explore patient and family demographic characteristics and social factors associated with successful completion of the program and to explore the preliminary effect of the enhanced asthma monitoring program on asthma control and sleepiness as a measure of daytime functioning.